syncfusion-content/fileformat-docs/File-Formats/DocIO/Find-and-Replace.md

 document.Close()

 {% endhighlight %}

+  {% endtabs %}

-You can find the first occurrence of a particular text extended to several paragraphs in the document by using **FindSingleLine** method and its next occurrence by using **FindNextSingleLine** method.
+You can find the first occurrence of a particular text extended to several paragraphs in the document by using FindSingleLinemethod and its next occurrence by using FindNextSingleLinemethod.

 The following code example illustrates how to find a particular text extended to several paragraphs in the Word document.

+{% tabs %}

 {% highlight c# %}
-[C#]

 //Loads the template document